Skip to content

 • Smooth restart — mutes before restart and shows restart progress.

-• Check for updates / Auto-update — available outside HA addon mode.
+• Check for updates / Update channel / Auto-update — available outside HA addon mode, with auto-update limited to supported runtimes.

 Each device row can store: